-2021 Cabaret Fringe Festival - 3rd to 13th June
+Cabaret Fringe Festival 2023 – 26 May to 4 June

 Creating a Cabaret Fringe Festival was the vision of the late Frank Ford AM, father of the Fringe and founder of the Adelaide Cabaret Festival.
 Conceived in 2001 as the ‘enfante terrible’ precocious sibling of Frank’s Cabaret Festival, it was strongly supported by then Arts Minister, the much-loved Di Laidlaw.
 Intended by Frank as a non-curated open-access affordably priced experimental platform, where emerging talent could cut its teeth on courageous audiences in venues in Adelaide’s West End, It was initially assisted by Arts SA through the Adelaide Festival Centre Trust and presented alongside its main stage Cabaret Festival.

 When the AFCT dropped the Cabaret Fringe Festival, Torsten Meyer picked it up and presented its second incarnation in 2003 at his delightfully seedy Weimar Room on Hindley Street.

 Fast forward to 2008 when brothers Paul and Adam Boylon with Jay Robinson and Frank’s blessing staged the Cabaret Fringe Festival’s third incarnation.
 Initially staged at La Bohème cabaret bar the festival grew to include other venues around Adelaide increasing in popularity and size each year.